 Tyrosinase Inhibitors To Lighten Skin

 Before we discuss skincare ingredients with tyrosinase inhibitors to even the skin tone, let's discuss how skin pigment is made.

-Eumelanin- dark brown or black skin pigment
+Eumelanin: dark brown or black skin pigment

-Pheomelanin- reddish-yellow skin pigment
+Pheomelanin: reddish-yellow skin pigment

-As seen in the diagram, tyrosinase is necessary for the production of both types of melanin.
+Tyrosinase is necessary for the production of both types of melanin.
 Blocking the tyrosinase enzyme prevents the production of skin pigment.
 This is why tyrosinase inhibitors are the most effective way to lighten skin color and even skin tone.

-Tyrosinase Inhibitor Products To Inhibit Melanin Production
+List of Tyrosinase Inhibitor Products To Inhibit Melanin Production

 Licorice Extract (Glabridin, Glycyrrhiza glabra)